redhat-developer/intellij-openshift-connector/README.md

 #### Actions available for an OpenShift Cluster Project

    * `New Component` - Create a new Component from the Project.
-        * local - Use local directory as a source for the Component.
+        * local - Use a local directory as a source for the Component.
         * git - Use a git repository as the source for the Component.
-        * binary - Use binary file as a source for the Component
+        * binary - Use a binary file as a source for the Component
    * `New Service` - Perform Service Catalog operations when it is enabled.
    * `Delete` - Delete an existing Project.

 #### Actions available for an Application in a Project

    * `New Component` - Create a new Component inside the selected Application.
-        * local - Use local directory as a source for the Component.
+        * local - Use a local directory as a source for the Component.
         * git - Use a git repository as the source for the Component.
-        * binary - Use binary file as a source for the Component
+        * binary - Use a binary file as a source for the Component
    * `New Service` - Perform Service Catalog operations when it is enabled.
-   * `Describe` - Describe the given Application in terminal window.
+   * `Describe` - Describe the given Application in a terminal window.
    * `Delete` - Delete an existing Application.

 #### Actions available for a Component in an Application